kmc6/F1/README.md

 ### Replacing Missing Values and Correcting Datatypes
 In F1, driver reference, were recycled
-As an example, the drivers CSV file contained values of "\N" to indicate missing values.
+As an example of missing values, the drivers CSV file contained values of "\N" to indicate missing values.
 For example: the 'driverRef' column in the 'drv' dataframe, was replaced with a pandas equivalent with a value of "pd.NA" as 'driverRef' is of type text.
-As an example, the drivers CSV file contained a 'dob' (aka date of birth) column, which was convered from 'object' datatype to to 'datetime' datatype, to ensure strong typing and correct datetime-based calculations later on.
+As an example of correcting datatypes, the drivers CSV file contained a 'dob' (aka date of birth) column, which was convered from 'object' datatype to to 'datetime' datatype, to ensure strong typing and correct datetime-based calculations later on.

 ```python
 # EDA for Drivers dataset: structure of the data & quality of the data - summary statistics & check uniqueness / missing values / datatype / format